brentp/somalier/README.md

 In order to quickly calculate genotypes at these sites, `somalier` assays the exact base.
 The extraction step is done directly from the bam/cram files 1 sample at a time.

-The `rel` step is run on the output of the `extract` commands.
+The `relate` step is run on the output of the `extract` commands.
 It runs extremely quickly so that new samples can be added and compared.
 It uses 3 bit-vectors per sample for hom-ref, het, hom-alt.
 Each bitvector is a sequence of 64 bit integers where each bit is set if the variant at that index in the sample is for example, heterozygous.
 With this setup,